 Cali, Colombia, 1975.
-A teenager standing 6’2’’ tall with glasses, protruding ears and a contagious, boyish smile climbed the top of the podium.
-Shy and skinny, Tim Shaw was the best swimmer in the world.
-Only seventeen years old, he now received his third gold medal at the swimming world championships, this time organized in South America.
+A teenager standing 6’2’’ tall with glasses, protruding ears and a contagious, boyish smile climbed to the top of the podium.
+Shy and skinny, Tim Shaw, from Long Beach, California was the best swimmer in the world.
+Only 17 years old, he now received his third gold medal at the swimming world championships, this time held in South America.

-Tim Shaw is the only one who’s ever held the world records in 200, 400, 800 and 1,500 meters freestyle.
+Tim Shaw is the only person who’s ever held the world records in 200, 400, 800 and 1,500m freestyle.
 He didn’t break any world records in Cali, but he still dominated the freestyle events.
-He won the 400 meters with a three second margin and the 1,500 meters with over ten seconds.
-He was awarded the James E. Sullivan Award, which is awarded annually to the best amateur athlete in the United States.
-He competed for this award with decathlete Bruce Jenner (now Caitlyn Jenner).
-Others having received this award include running star Wilma Rudolph, Mark Spitz, Carl Lewis, Florence Griffith-Joyner and Michael Phelps.
+He won the 400m with a three-second margin and the 1,500m by over 10 seconds.
+In 1976, he was given the James E. Sullivan Award, which is awarded annually to the best amateur athlete in the United States.
+Also in the running for this award was decathlete Bruce Jenner (now Caitlyn Jenner).
+Others who’ve received this award include running star Wilma Rudolph, Mark Spitz, Carl Lewis, Florence Griffith-Joyner and Michael Phelps.

-It was 1975 and Tim Shaw from Long Beach, California was on top of the world of sports.
+It was 1975 and Tim Shaw was on top of the world of sports.
 Everyone expected him to be the king of the 1976 Olympics.
-Today, not even the most dedicated fans of sports statistics know who he was, so what happened?
+Today, not even the most dedicated fans of sports statistics know who he was—so what happened?

-His training in preparation for the 1976 Olympics in Montreal would be tougher than anything the young world champion had ever experienced.
-Coach Dick Jochums had come to Long Beach when Tim Shaw was thirteen years old.
-The training group only included seven swimmers without what was then referred to as talent.
-But what the seven swimmers had in general, and Shaw in particular, was the ability, will and singlemindedness to submit themselves to tough training sessions week after week.
+Coach Dick Jochums had come to Long Beach when Tim Shaw was 13 years old.
+The training group only admitted seven swimmers without “talent.”
+But what these swimmers lacked in talent they made up for in the ability, will and singlemindedness to submit themselves to tough training sessions week after week, Shaw in particular.

+Shaw’s training in preparation for the 1976 Olympics in Montreal would be tougher than anything the young world champion had ever experienced.

-Jochums loved Shaw as his own son.
-He has later said that Shaw was on his mind more than his own children.
+Jochums loved Shaw as his own son; he later said that Shaw was on his mind more than his own children.
 The desire to create history at the Montreal Olympics resulted in Jochums pushing Shaw to an extreme degree.
 After the world championships in Colombia, they only took a few days off before travelling to the qualifying races for the Olympics in Long Beach.

 Longer and longer training sessions at an increasing pace initially led to spectacular results.
 Shaw swam faster than he’d done the year before.
-Jochums continued to push his favorite swimmer more and more until he destroyed him.
+Jochums continued to push his favorite swimmer more and more—until he was destroyed.
 Driven by his desire to dazzle the world, Jochums had flown too close to the sun.
-Shaw lost 20 pounds, got weak and depressed.
-Jochums reluctantly started designing shorter sessions, but too late – the harm was already done.
+Shaw, suffering from overtraining, lost 20 pounds and got weak, anemic and depressed.
+Jochums reluctantly started designing shorter sessions, but it was too late—the damage had been done.

-Instead of, as planned, breaking three world records at the US Olympic qualifying races, Shaw was barely able to make the team in one single event: 400 meters freestyle.
-He had the third best time in the trials for the 200 meters freestyle, but his body gave up on him in the final and he ended up fifth.
-This led to Shaw qualifying as a substitute in the 4 x 200 meters freestyle relay team.
-In his number one distance of 1,500 meters freestyle, the world record holder ended up eighth and last in the final.
+Shaw had planned on breaking three world records at the U.S. Olympic qualifying races, but was barely able to make the team in one single event: the 400m freestyle.
+He had the third-best time in the trials for the 200m freestyle, but his body gave up on him in the final and he ended up fifth.
+This led to Shaw qualifying as a substitute in the 4 x 200m freestyle relay team.
+In his number-one distance of 1,500m freestyle, the world record holder ended up eighth and last in the final.
 His time was almost 20 seconds slower than his own world record.
-Adding insult to injury, he lost his world records in both the 400 and the 1,500 meters freestyle to his worst rival, Brian Goodell, who also hailed from southern California.
+Adding insult to injury, he lost his world records in both the 400m and the 1,500m freestyle to his biggest rival, Brian Goodell, who also hailed from southern California.